What is Narcissistic Abuse?

 What do you need in order to take good care of myself right now?
 What would you like?
 What can you do to attend to your own self-care needs today?

-This post is taken and adapted from Chapter 4 in the self-help book: 'Never Again - moving on from Narcissistic Abuse & other toxic relationships' written by Dr. Sarah Davies.
+This post is taken and adapted from the self-help book: 'How to Leave a Narcissist...
+For Good - moving on from abusive & other toxic relationships' written by Dr. Sarah Davies.
 Available to download or to buy in paperback.